 It's not surprising that a divorcing couple needs to decide what happens with a pet once they separate.
 What is surprising is the intensity of the disagreements over the "custody" of these animals.

 Because Florida law deems pets personal property, they are subject to equitable distribution like all other marital assets such as houses or cars.
 Therefore, the court will not award visitation time or enforce any pet custody arrangement.
 If ex-spouses want to continue sharing responsibility for a pet, they have to agree on the terms of their shared "custody" or figure out some other way to equitable split a pet.

 Even though appliances and tools such as microwave ovens, lawnmowers, food processors, and Kitchen Aid stand-mixers seem like relatively inexpensive items that a couple should be able to divide or sell easily, that's not always the case.

 Fights over these types of items happen more frequently than most couples think and are often the result of an unexpectedly emotional reaction to the object by one or both parties.
 If the appliance came into the marriage by way of a gift to one spouse, that party might be able to claim it is property separate from the marital estate.
 However, if the court deems the item marital property, the court will order an equitable division of those items, no matter their sentimental value.

-If you are experiencing unexpected complications in your divorce, Veliz Katz Law can help.
-Give us a call at 407-849-7072 or contact us through our online form.
+If you are experiencing unexpected complications in your divorce, Veliz Katz Law can help, contact us.
 We work hard to support our clients with the legal services they need to untangle any divorce issue, no matter how messy or complicated.